-SWIM mastectomy reconstruction is a surgical technique that does NOT require any breast implants or free flaps.
-This innovative and low-risk breast reconstruction technique, which stands for skin-sparing, Wise pattern, internal mammary perforator, was developed in conjunction with our oncological breast surgeon, Dr. Heather Richardson1.
+SWIM mastectomy is a reconstructive surgery technique that does NOT require any breast implants or free flaps.
+This innovative and low-risk breast reconstruction technique, which stands for skin-sparing, Wise pattern, internal mammary perforator, was developed in conjunction with oncological breast surgeon, Dr. Heather Richardson.
+1

-The breast reconstruction takes place at one surgery, in two stages.
-First, all breast mammary tissue is carefully removed in the mastectomy portion of the procedure.
+The breast reconstruction surgery takes place at one procedure, in two stages.
+First, all breast tissue is carefully removed in the mastectomy portion of the procedure.
 All skin and subcutaneous fat is preserved.
 During the second, reconstruction portion of the procedure, the extra fat is folded in stacks to create the appearance of a new breast.
-No muscle is sacrificed or cut, no abdominal, back, or buttock tissue is transferred.
+No muscle is sacrificed or cut from donor sites, no abdominal, back, or buttock tissue is transferred.
 The extra remaining skin and fat of the original breast is folded to create a smaller, reduced appearance of a breast.
 If extra skin is present lateral to the breast, often called the “dog ear”, this fat is also used under the breast and the extra skin is removed.
 The final result is a breast that appears smaller than the original, with scars similar to a breast reduction.

 Browse our gallery of plastic surgery results to see the real life difference our work has made on patients just like you, who came to us for help and care.

 *Individual results may vary